ORESoftware/observable-persistent-queue/README.md

 ##     OPQ  (Observable Persistent Queue)

-This project was born of the necessity to create a local message queue usable by NPM libraries, especially during NPM postinstall routines.
+This project was born of the necessity to create a simple persistent message queue that woud lbe usable by NPM libraries, so that no database would need to be installed; this is especially useful during NPM postinstall routines.
 NPM install commands should not happen in parallel, so we need a queue of some variety.
 Not only that, the queue needs to be persistent and shared, such that if npm install commands happen in parallel and are requested via multiple processes, that this information can be shared in one place.